 The lease contracts finance vehicles manufactured by the Volkswagen Group, including VW, Audi, SEAT, Skoda and VW Nutzfahrzeuge vehicles, as well as a smaller portion of cars produced by other brands.
-The portfolio's characteristics as of September 2024 are shown in the Transaction Comparison section.
+The portfolio's characteristics as of May 2025 are shown in the Transaction Comparison section.
 Portfolio concentrations are shown in the margin on this page.

-The portfolio characteristics are comparable to the final portfolios of Fitch-rated predecessor transactions, with a decreased portion of EVs (15.5% by discounted portfolio balance down from 17.7% in VCL 41 and from 15.8% in VCL 39).
-The decrease in leasing for EV is related to a general decrease in EV sales in Germany in 2024, due to lower subsidies for new cars.
-The VCL 43 portfolio is well diversified in terms of single obligors, geographical distribution and the industry sectors of the lessees, according to VWL's classifications.
+The portfolio characteristics are comparable to the final portfolios of Fitch-rated predecessor transactions, with an increased portion of EVs (21.5% by discounted portfolio balance up from 15.5% in VCL 43 and 17.7% in VCL 41).
+The increase in leasing for EV is in line with the general market trend and with peers.
+The VCL 45 portfolio is well diversified in terms of single obligors, geographical distribution and the industry sectors of the lessees, according to VWL's classifications.